Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 "Even you?
 You weren’t exactly always in the Clan’s good graces…"

 "Even me, though I am not at all purebred Whitecrest.
 Most of my size comes from Straightshield and Longback influence, actually.
 But this?"
-Thurrsto gestured toward his towering crest. *"This* is worthy of a Ten’Gewek, and I know *exactly* where it came from."
+Thurrsto gestured toward his towering crest. "*This* is worthy of a Ten’Gewek, and I know *exactly* where it came from."

 "Interesting…and you don’t doubt what Y!’kiidaa claims," Daar noted shrewdly.